twiglight/dotfiles/README.md

 make update/config
 ```

+*There seems to be a bit of a problem with installing languages after just installing asdf.
+As the asdf bin command needs to be added to the .bashrc file, bash needs to reload this (or start a new session or something).
+Else it doesn't recognize the asdf command...*

 Currently the following OSes are managed:
 - All of em? (which are supported by Ansible and have the same package names...)